pingidentity/pingone-openapi-specifications/specification/3.1/api/README.md

-# PingOne API Specifications
+# PingOne API Specifications - `api` subdomain

-This directory contains OpenAPI 3.1 specification files organized in different formats.
+This directory contains OpenAPI 3.1 specification files organized in different formats for the `api` subdomain.

 ## Structure